Culture of Saint Lucia: Festivals

 Saint Lucia holds every year two main traditional festivals, La Woz ("The Rose", on August 30) and La Magwit ("The Marguerite", on October 17), organized by the two rival historic cultural associations (societés) with the same names whose affiliates comprise most of the country's population.

 The Christmas season is celebrated and a number of small festivals and parades take place throughout the island.

 Saint Lucia also celebrates a cultural festival known as Creole Day (Jounen Kwéyòl).
 This is celebrated each year on the last Sunday of October.
 On the Sunday of this week, the various towns chosen to host this festival put out the result of their grand preparations; local foods and drinks such as breadfruit, green fig, plantain, salt fish, king fish, manicou (opossum), roast pork, Johnny Cake (fried bake) and a famous dish, bouyon (fish, chicken or meat stewed with dasheen, yams, plantains, banana and dumplings), lime drinks, guava drinks and more.
 Most people commemorate this day by wearing the island's national wear known as the Madras.
-Persons who do not want to wear the extreme layers of skirts and dresses make clothing out of the special plaid material.
+Persons who do not want to wear the extreme layers of skirts and dresses make clothing out of special plaid material.

 Secular observances include an internationally renowned Jazz Festival.
 Beginning in 1991, this annual festival draws crowds of music-lovers from around the world.